30. Heaven, Hell, and Eternity

 “And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
 The leaves of the tree were for the healing of the nations, and there shall be no more curse….”
 The river of life is reminiscent of the twin rivers that flowed east and west from the Millennial temple (cf. Ezekiel 47), rivers that restored the old world’s dead oceans and even healed the Dead Sea.
 This river, though, flows directly from the throne of God in the New Jerusalem.
 The river is surely symbolic of the grace of Yahweh, the spiritual water that alone can satisfy our thirst for righteousness.
 And the tree of life symbolizes that same grace, which heals the damage we have done to ourselves.
 But I see no reason to suppose that these aren’t also literal features of the heavenly landscape.

-The twelve annual crops grown upon trees of life is again symbolic of the legacy of both the twelve Jewish tribes and the twelve apostles of the Messiah, i.e., Israel and the Ekklesia.
+The twelve annual crops grown upon trees of life are again symbolic of the legacy of both the twelve Jewish tribes and the twelve apostles of the Messiah, i.e., Israel and the Ekklesia.
 A tree of life was also present in the Garden of Eden.
 Indeed, because it represents eternal life, it was the immediate reason Adam and Eve had to be expelled.
 Attaining everlasting life while clothed in a mortal, sinful body would be the worst of curses—ask any octogenarian.
 But now, in the New Jerusalem, the tree’s fruit is available for nourishment and enjoyment to all whose names are written in the Lamb’s Book of Life, people who now inhabit bodies that are designed to last forever.
 The leaves of the tree of life symbolize the removal of the curse of sin from our lives.

 “But the throne of God and of the Lamb shall be in it [that is, in the city], and His servants shall serve Him.
 They shall see His face, and His name shall be on their foreheads.
 There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever.”
 (Revelation 22:1-5) Within the New Jerusalem, those who reign are those who serve.
 That’s the pattern Yahshua established for us, and it should be the model for human governments in this world (though it seldom is, to the shame of those who hold the reins of power).